 (1) Pass the remote pilot initial knowledge exam, submit the information onto IACRA, pass the TSA background check, & receive your remote pilot certificate electronically; or

-Each method for obtaining the commercial drone license has different steps from the other.
+Each method for obtaining a commercial drone license has different steps from the other.
 Keep reading below for super detailed step-by-step instructions for EACH of these methods.